dib-lab/2022-paper-branchwater-software/manuscript.md

 time-consuming and costly, intractable for independent researchers.

-Below, we introduce MAGsearch, an SRA-scale querying system that uses containment searches based on FracMinHash sketching to search all public metagenome data sets in the SRA in approximately 24 hours on commodity hardware with 1-1000 query genomes.
-MAGsearch uses the Rust library underlying the sourmash implementation of FracMinHash to execute massively parallel searches of a presketched digest of the SRA.
+Below, we introduce Branchwater, an SRA-scale querying system that uses containment searches based on FracMinHash sketching to search all public metagenome data sets in the SRA in approximately 24 hours on commodity hardware with 1-1000 query genomes.
+Branchwater uses the Rust library underlying the sourmash implementation of FracMinHash to execute massively parallel searches of a presketched digest of the SRA.
 This addresses many (but not all) of the use cases in Table XXX.

-The availability of relatively lightweight content-based search of SRA metagenomes presents a possible solution for a number of use cases (Table XX).
+The availability of relatively lightweight content-based search of SRA metagenomes addresses a number of use cases (Table XX).
-Some of these use cases have already been explored with MAGsearch:
+Some of these use cases have already been explored with Branchwater:
-Viehweger et al. used MAGsearch to discover a metagenomic sample containing *Klebsiella pneumonia* that was subsequently included in an outbreak analysis, and Lumian et al. (2022) conducted a biogeographical study on five newly generated cyanobacterial genomes from Antarctic samples.
+Viehweger et al. used Branchwater to discover a metagenomic sample containing *Klebsiella pneumonia* that was subsequently included in an outbreak analysis, and Lumian et al. (2022) conducted a biogeographical study on five newly generated cyanobacterial genomes from Antarctic samples.